oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/customize-plp.md

 ### Static Block and Products

-In the second case let's create a second level category (with **id = 9**) that contains static block and product.
+In the second case let's create a second level category (with **id = 9**) that contains static block and products.
 Page is look like this:
 ![Static Block and Products example](./images/static_block_and_products.png "Static Block and Products example")

 So we need to create layout update: